Bagrat IV of Imereti

-Bagrat IV (ბაგრატ IV) (1565 – died after 1590), of the Bagrationi dynasty, was a king (mepe) of Imereti from 1589 to 1590.
+Bagrat IV (ბაგრატ IV), also known as Bagrat, son of Teimuraz, of the Bagrationi dynasty, was a king (mepe) of Imereti in 1590.

 Biography

-According to the mainstream Georgian scholarship, Bagrat was a son of Prince Teimuraz Imeretinsky and a grandson of King Bagrat III of Imereti.
+According to the mainstream Georgian scholarship, Bagrat was a son of Prince Teimuraz and a grandson of King Bagrat III of Imereti.
 Professor Cyril Toumanoff considered Bagrat to have been a son of another Teimuraz, son of Prince Vakhtang of Imereti.

-Enthroned through the support of Giorgi II Gurieli, prince of Guria, Bagrat briefly ruled during the civil war in Imereti until being deposed by Simon I of Kartli in 1590.
+Enthroned through the support of George II Gurieli, Prince of Guria, Bagrat briefly ruled during the civil war in Imereti until being deposed by Simon I of Kartli in 1590.